Every blogger has been there. You’ve published a post that you thought was great, but no one seems to even notice it.

 14. Include an Email Opt In Form

 One of your main goals as a blogger should be to build and grow your email list.
-An email list gives you the ability to communicate with your audience at any time.
+An email list gives you the ability to communicate with your audience at any time and help to turn your blog into an income producing asset.
 Your email list will make you less dependent on sites like Google, Pinterest, and Facebook for traffic.